papermerge/auth-server/README.md

 # Authentication Server

-Auth server is standalone microservice that provides authentication capabilities, and it is used as default authentication service for Papermerge DMS.
+Auth server is standalone microservice that provides basic authentication capabilities, and it is used as default authentication service for Papermerge DMS.

-Following authentication methods are supported:

-* database - authenticate against user credentials from the database's core_user table
-* oidc - authenticate against OIDC provider
-* ldap - authenticate with LDAP

 When authentication succeeds, auth server responds with a valid cryptographically signed JWT access token.